 Cumberland Island National Seashore is a 17.5 miles long and totals 36,415 acres of which 16,850 are marsh, mud flats, and tidal creeks.
 It is well known for its sea turtles, abundant shore birds, dune fields, maritime forest, salt marshes, and historic sturctures.
 Troop 48 goes to Cumberland Island every three years.
-We have currently gone eleven times.
+As of 2019, Troop 48 has gone 14 times.
 Highlights of the island expedition include a 45-minute ferryboat ride on the St. Mary's River and Cumberland Sound, relaxed family-style camping at Sea Camp, optional backpacking with a heavy load from 3 to 12 miles in a single day, primitive camping in a beautiful wilderness setting, additional hikes to explore the island, supervised swimming in the Stlantic, crabbing and fishing in the bay waters, surf fishing in the ocean, seafood cooking and eating, and collecting seashells and prehistoric sharks teeth.
 During previous expeditions to Cumberland Island, we saw alligators, armadillos, deer, raccoons, wild horses, wild pigs, wild turkeys, waterfowl, a few snakes, and many insects!

 Every winter, Troop 48 takes one or two ski trips to beautiful resorts such as beech Mountain, Sugar Mountain, or Winterplace.
 These outings are filled with activities such as games and ping-pong tournaments as well as a wonderful day on the slopes.